fntlnz/fntlnz.wtf/content/post/bpf-ring-buffer.md

 use the functionalities in a *raw* way by defining ourselves all the needed helpers definitions for the BPF functionalities we use.

+A very good explaination about BPF helpers can be found at [ebpf.io][9].

 # Using libbpf